survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 You can also consider using the following flags:

 * `--profile` to capture timing-related information.
-This is optional, but good to set.
+The setting is optional but good to set.
 * `--progress` to show how long webpack spent in different stages of the build.

 T> To understand why webpack includes a specific module to the build while processing, pass `--display-reasons` flag to it.
 Example: `npm run build -- --display-reasons`.

-W> Given you piggyback on the production target in the current setup, this process cleans the build directory!
-If you want to avoid that, set up a separate target where you don't clean.
+W> Given you piggyback on the production target in the current setup; this process cleans the build directory!
+If you want to avoid that, set up a separate destination where you don't clean.

 ### Node API